 2. Same as step 2 of Figure 5.2.2.8.2-1, with the following modifications.

-The SMF shall return a 200 OK response.
+The SMF shall return a 200 OK response or a 204 No Content response.
 If the SMF decides to keep the PDU session, the SMF shall switch the DL user plane of the PDU session using the N9 tunnel information that has been received in the icnTunnelInfo during the handover preparation; otherwise the SMF should trigger the PDU session release as specified in clause 5.2.2.8.3.3.

 5.2.2.8.2.13 N2 Handover Cancellation with I-SMF Insertion